-Electives continued

-Course Number Name/General Description

-MIDS-5407 MIDS-6407 Medical Business Elective This elective will educate first and second year medical students about the fundamentals of business in medicine, be it starting a private practice or working in a hospital.
+Electives continued Course Number Name/General Description MIDS-5407 MIDS-6407 Medical Business Elective This elective will educate first and second year medical students about the fundamentals of business in medicine, be it starting a private practice or working in a hospital.
 This elective will highlight the fundamentals in accounting, finance, management, and marketing, while providing a list of resources for the students to obtain if they desire to learn more.
 After completing the fundamental curriculum, basic business applications will be taught.
 This will include an overview of the current healthcare system, health organization management, electronic health records, billing and coding, reimbursement, advance directives, and wills.
 Students will be instructed on how to read and understand financial statements, do some simple financial calculations, and utilize common management techniques and concepts.
 These educational goals are invaluable to anyone interested in a future career in medicine.
+MIDS-5416 MIDS-6416 Introduction to Obstetrics and Gynecology This elective will educate first and second year medical students about the field of obstetrics and gynecology.
+Students will gain knowledge about different sub-specialties such as Reproductive Endocrinology and Infertility, Maternal and Fetal Medicine, Female Pelvic Medicine and Reconstructive Surgery and Gynecologic Oncology.
+MIDS-5417 MIDS-6417 Art in Medicine The relationship between artistic engagement and patients' health has also been well documented.
+Multiple studies strongly suggest that artistic engagement has a positive effect on health.
+For this reason, many health professionals have begun implementing creative exercises as a form of health-care into their practice.
+This course will help medical students to learn how the arts can help them develop both critical thinking and empathy to better understand their patients' illness experiences, the medical team-patient relationships, physician self- care, and various other aspects of healthcare.
+MIDS 5410 MIDS 6410 Service in Medicine Elective "Service learning" in medicine is important and often overlooked in curricula.
+Fostering medical student interests in becoming more service-oriented is vital to delivering compassionate and comprehensive care to patients.
+Multiple studies have observed the link between serving community needs and being a practitioner that is able to understand the environments which factor into the holistic review of a patient.
+This elective provides both service opportunities and lectures from service-oriented physicians to ensure that medical students have a clearer concept on how to combine medicine with service.

+Electives continued

+Course Number Name/General Description

 MIDS-8408 (Lubbock) Basic Science Principles of Clinical Medicine In this course students will review USMLE World questions with selected faculty.
 Students will also round with fellows in nephrology, cardiology, infectious disease, pulmonology and oncology to correlate consultations with basic science principles including acid base, microbiology, antibiotic therapy, pulmonary, cardiac and renal physiology.
 Utilization of Tumor board to review pathologic principles of cancer and cancer chemotherapy.
 Student will participate in Simulation center exercises and anatomy models, Surface anatomy and physical diagnosis, and will complete a pre and post elective standardized exam.

 Year 3 (4 Year and FMAT Programs)